The Evergreen State is rich both in natural beauty and casino gambling, as Washington State has 29 different casinos within its borders.

 Instead of the typical Las Vegas-style slot machine with random number generators, the slots in Washington are called, “Tribal Lottery Machines.”
 Although similar in looks to a normal slot, they have a pre-determined pool of winners and losers, meaning you are competing against your fellow slot players at that particular casino for a slice of the winnings.

-Washington’s count of 29 casinos is taken directly from the Washington State Gambling Commission, but does not include the numerous card rooms found around the state.
+Washington’s count of 29 casinos is taken directly from the Washington State Gaming Commission, but does not include the numerous card rooms found around the state.

 (Each red star represents one of Washington State’s 29 different casinos)